halogod35/windowed-borderless/README.md

 # windowed-borderless
 [Open Broadcaster Software](https://obsproject.com/) (or OBS) cannot capture games running in fullscreen mode or with Vulkan.
 The solution for this is to run the applications in windowed borderless mode.
-However, some of these applications do not have windowed borderless.
+However, some applications do not have windowed borderless.
 This script fixes the problem by "centering" a windowed program by offsetting the application to (-3, -26) on your screen.

 ## Usage
 Download/clone to wherever